shroudofthurin/copilot-chrome-extension/README.md

 ### Installation
 For now, using this extension requires running it in developer mode.
-You can navigate to `chrome://extensions/`, check the `Developer mode` checkbox, and finally click `Load unpacked extenssion...` to navigate to your cloned copy of the repo.
+You can navigate to `chrome://extensions/`, check the `Developer mode` checkbox, and finally click `Load unpacked extension...` to navigate to your cloned copy of the repo.

 ### Caveats